wwarriner/solidification_fdm_solver/README.md

 # Solidification FDM Solver

+THIS REPOSITORY HAS BEEN MERGED INTO https://github.com/wwarriner/casting_geometric_toolsuite.
+ALL FUTURE DEVELOPMENT WORK WILL TAKE PLACE THERE.

 A phase-change heat-transfer PDE solver written in MATLAB.
 The solver uses variable time-stepping based on a target maximum heat release.
 The target is a fraction of the latent heat of the material.
 If the material does not have a latent heat, or a sufficiently small latent heat, then the solver uses the sensible heat over the supplied freezing range instead.
 Time steps are determined using a bisection approach.
 The overall solver uses a preconditioned conjugate gradient with a modified incomplete Cholesky factorization preconditioner on a fully implicit, first-order stencil.

 ### Usage